jerrold110/efficient-spark-code-emr/README.md

 ## Techniques:
 #### Select only the columns you need to reduce data shuffle
-#### Repartitionong
+#### Repartitioning
 We can reduce the data shuffle in groupby aggregate operations by moving the data that is processed together near the node where the computations take place.
 In this example I repartition the data by the field that they are grouped on in different nodes before performing the aggregate operation.

 #### Caching
 When using a data structure more than once, we can cache the data in memory to not have to read it into memory (and thus shuffle the data) more than one time.

 #### Broadcast join
 When joining a small dimension (mapping) table against a large fact table, there is a small to many join operation.
-We can reduce data shuffle of the large dataset by moving the data in the dimension table to each node that has the corresponding fact table data in it to prevent data shuffle of the large fact table.
+We can reduce data shuffle of the large dataset by broadcasting the small table to each node, whie the large fact table remains partitioned across the cluster.
+Each node joins the broadcasted small fact table data against the partition of the large dataset on it, thus there is no need for data shuffle.

 #### Bucket join
 If we need to join two large datasets and need all their columns.
-We can repartition the dataframes based on a field (bucketing) they are joined on so that both tables will have their data chunks in the same nodes for joining.
+We can repartition the dataframes based on a field (bucketing) they are joined on so that both tables will have the appropriate data chunks for joining together within the same nodes; all join operations are performed locally.
 This reduces the shuffle of moving data between nodes.